 Chances are high that classical mechanics reminds you of pulleys and levers, calculating torques of screws and Newton’s law F = ma: Force is equal to mass times acceleration.

 I argue that classical dynamics is most underrated in terms of geek-factor and philosophical appeal.

-The following picture might have been ingrained in your brain: A force is tugging at a physical object, such as earth’s gravity is attracting a little ball travelling in space.
+This might have been ingrained in your brain: A force is tugging at a physical object, such as earth’s gravity is attracting a little ball travelling in space.
 Now the ball moves – it falls.
 Actually the moon also falls in a sense when it is orbiting the earth.